Sultan Aliev

-Sultan Magomedbegovich Aliev (born September 17, 1984) is a retired Russian mixed martial artist and active sambist.
+Sultan Magomedbegovich Aliev (born September 17, 1984) is a Russian former professional mixed martial artist and active sambist.
 A professional from 2011 until 2019, he competed for the UFC and Bellator.

 Background

 Sultan Aliev was born in Kaspiysk, Dagestan, Soviet Union.
 He is a Russian of Avar descent and a devout Sunni Muslim.
-He started in Combat Sambo in 23 years old, on 2009 he won Combat Sambo European Championship in Milan, Italy.
-On 2010 he received the rank "International Master of Sports in Combat Sambo" After Russian Combat Sambo Nationals 2011 (3rd) and 2012 (2nd), he made his professional MMA debut in ProFC and won the first fight to Sergey Guzev.
+He started in Combat Sambo at 23 years old, in 2009 he won Combat Sambo European Championship in Milan, Italy.
+In 2010 he received the rank "International Master of Sports in Combat Sambo" After Russian Combat Sambo Nationals 2011 (3rd) and 2012 (2nd), he made his professional MMA debut in ProFC and won his first professional fight against Sergey Guzev.